sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 - Move to the next route and repeat the process, ensuring to exclude any routes already included in 'cluster 1'.
 - Continue with this approach, forming new clusters as necessary.

-By colour-coding each cluster of routes on the map, we can clearly see that the crude clustering approach has yielded reasonably effective results.
-As I personally participated in creating the data for these routes, I'm able to provide my own narratives for each one.
+By colour-coding each cluster of routes on the map, we can clearly see that the crude clustering approach has produced reasonably effective results.
+As I personally participated in creating the data for these routes, I’m able to provide my own narratives for each one.

 Specifically: